iridia-ulb/blockchain-simulations/README.md

 This repository contains the setup and control loops for running blockchain-based experiments in a simuluation using ARGoS, Docker containers, and Ethereum.

-### Related papers:
+### Related paper:

-_“Robot swarms neutralize harmful Byzantine robots using a blockchain-based token economy“_, V. Strobel, A. Pacheco, M. Dorigo.
-Submitted to Science Robotics
+_[Robot swarms neutralize harmful Byzantine robots using a blockchain-based token economy](https://www.science.org/doi/10.1126/scirobotics.abm4636), V. Strobel, A. Pacheco, M. Dorigo.
+Science Robotics, 8(79): eabm4636, 2023.

+Free access to the paper via the website [https://iridia.ulb.ac.be/~vstrobel/](https://iridia.ulb.ac.be/~vstrobel/).